FLORIDA PROBATE AND TRUST LITIGATION

 - Failure to follow the prudent investor rule or making improper investments

 - Excessive trustee compensation

 Florida Trust Litigation Attorneys

-Di Pietro Partners, LLP has deep knowledge of trusts and extensive probate court experience.
+Di Pietro Partners has deep knowledge of trusts and extensive probate court experience.
 This knowledge and experience will help guide you through this legal process.
 The main office of our Law Firm is located in Fort Lauderdale, FL and we represent clients throughout Florida in probate and trust litigation cases.
 In other words, if your legal issue occurred within the State of Florida, our lawyers can work with you regardless of your location.
 Therefore, if you wish to speak with a Florida trust litigation attorney about your case, contact us at 1.800.712.8462